 Volt won't go on-sale until November, 2010, but Sunday morning I drove the pre-production version of the car and spent well over an hour with Volt's Chief Engineer, Andrew Farah.
 Farah's been with the Volt almost since its inception.

-2009-11-30-_mg_0553.jpg Near production-ready 2010 (it might ultimately get a 2011 model year designation) Chevrolet Volt
+Near production-ready 2010 (it might ultimately get a 2011 model year designation) Chevrolet Volt

 We didn't learn too much more about the Volt that we didn't already know, but the chance to drive the real thing spoke much about the car.